srivatsan88/sector/README.md

     - `top_n_aggregated`: Number of top aggregated match scores across sentences to compute final geometric mean.
     - `debug`: Enables debug mode if set to `True`.
     - `search`: Specifies the search strategy (e.g., 'sequential', 'ordered', 'random').
 See below (Sector Search Strategy Combinations) for more details.
-    - `clean_fn`: Optional function for cleaning text.
+    - `input_clean_fn`: Optional function for cleaning/pre-processing input or LLM Response text.
 Custom pre-processing function to accomodate specific LLM response format out of prompting.
+    - `context_clean_fn`: Optional function for cleaning/pre-processing context document.
+Custom pre-processing function to accomodate context document formats like json, pdf, markdown etc.
     - `embed_fn`: Optional function for custom embedding.
 Bring your own ebedding model for better extraction accuracy.
 Applicable when use_semantic is set to True.
     - `lexical_algo`: Optional parameter to set algo when use_semantic is False.
 Options inclide 'sentcomp' or 'keycomp'.
 Default is sentcomp.
 Sentcomp does sentence level match to pick relevant content while keycomp uses critical words to extract context.
   - **Returns**: A tuple containing matched sentences and a dictionary with scores.